 FIGURE 3.5 Tide gauge and GNSS measurements in Kachemak Bay, Alaska.
 A. NOAA tide gauge.
-SOURCE: https:// tidesandcurrents.noaa.gov/stationphotos.html?id=9455500.
+SOURCE: https://tidesandcurrents.noaa.gov/stationphotos.html?id=9455500.
 B. GNSS vertical coordinates.
-SOURCE: Data from the Nevada Geodetic Laboratory, http://geodesy.unr.edu/NGLStationPages/stations/PBAY.sta.
+SOURCE: Geoff Blewitt, University of Nevada, Reno.
 C. GNSS antenna.
 SOURCE: Max Kaufman, University of Alaska, Fairbanks.
 D. Comparison of GNSS reflections and NOAA water level measurements.
-SOURCE: Republished with permission of Annual Reviews Inc., from Larson, 2019; permission conveyed through Copyright Clearance Center, Inc. The geodetic needs associated with obtaining satellite measurements with an accuracy of 20 mm (after correction for tides and wave effects) and long-term measurement drift errors of less than 0.5 mm/yr over a decade are as follows:
+SOURCE: Republished with permission of Annual Reviews Inc., from Larson, 2019; permission conveyed through Copyright Clearance Center, Inc.

+The geodetic needs associated with obtaining satellite measurements with an accuracy of 20 mm (after correction for tides and wave effects) and long-term measurement drift errors of less than 0.5 mm/year over a decade are as follows:

 - The tracking systems used for precision orbit determination need to support a radial orbit accuracy of at least 20 mm and tracking station position accuracy of 1 mm in the TRF. - TRF accuracy of less than 1 mm at all times (i.e., the TRF must be maintained).
-It should always be possible to relate the reference frame in one year to the reference frame in another year so that sealevel changes from year to year can be accurately computed. - Drifts in the TRF origin to an accuracy of less than 0.1 mm/yr. - The TRF should be free of deformations that might cause errors in regional patterns of sea-level change. - Vertical land motion accuracy at tide gauges of less than 0.5 mm/yr to minimize errors in validating satellite altimeter observations of sea-surface height.
+It should always be possible to relate the reference frame in 1 year to the reference frame in another year so that sea-level changes from year to year can be accurately computed. - Drifts in the TRF origin to an accuracy of less than 0.1 mm/year. - The TRF should be free of deformations that might cause errors in regional patterns of sea-level change. - Vertical land motion accuracy at tide gauges of less than 0.5 mm/year to minimize errors in validating satellite altimeter observations of sea-surface height.